-Mayne Yard construction update - October and November 2023
+Mayne Yard construction update - April and May 2026

 Details of work

-During October and November 2023, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:
+During April and May 2026, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:

 - Continue installation of inground services within Mayne Yard East

-- Continue construction of the new rail bridge over Breakfast Creek
+- Continue construction of the new rail bridge over Breakfast Creek and culvert maintenance access track

 - Ongoing installation of cable routes and pits within the rail corridor.